While this blog post about starting a blog is called how to start a travel blog, it also applies to other forms of blogging.

 CREATING CATEGORIES AND TAGS

 Now that you created your first blog post you want to start creating a category.
-You find it under Dashboard, Posts, Categories or Dashboard, Posts, Tags.
+You find it under Dashboard, Posts, Categories or Dashboard, Posts, Tags

 If you’re writing for example a couple of different posts about Australia you can create a category or tag called Australia.
 This way all your posts that are about Australia will show up in this category (or tag).
-If a reader searches for Australia on your blog, they will find all the Australia posts.
+If a reader searches for Australia on your blog, they will find all the Australian posts.

 10. SET UP A CONTENT PLAN AKA THINK LONG TERM